 Pacific Pharmacy Students United (PPSU)

-New in 2012‐2013, this umbrella student organization includes the national and state organizations for APhA and ASHP (details below).
+This umbrella student organization includes the national and state organizations for APhA and ASHP (details below).
 All P1 and P2 students are members of this organization, which will offer many opportunities for leadership, committee membership and social activities with your peers.

 American Pharmacists Association Academy of Students of Pharmacy (APhAASP) and the Oregon State Pharmacists Association (OSPA) Student Chapter